Deep Unfolding with Approximated Computations for Rapid Optimization: Case Study 2: Robust PCA

 \section{Case Study 2: Robust PCA}

-The previous case study demonstrated the utility of our proposed methodology in designing rapid optimization solvers in a domain where the optimization objective is both practically significant and computationally intensive. {{Through the hybrid beamforming study}}, we highlighted how unfolding combined with approximated computations can enable efficient inference with drastically reduced latency.
-In this section, we explore the application of \ac{rpca}, which is a widely-used task in various fields ranging from background subtraction and anomaly detection in image and video processing~\cite{bouwmans2018applications}. \ac{rpca} serves as a representative setup for optimization problems that are $(i)$ computationally demanding and have motivated several unfolded, yet non-approximated, optimization strategies in prior work~\cite{solomon2019deep,cai2021learned,tan2023deep}; $(ii)$ formulated using surrogate mathematical objectives rather than the true task loss.
+{{Through the hybrid beamforming study}}, we highlighted how unfolding combined with approximated computations can enable efficient inference with drastically reduced latency.
+In this section, we explore the application of \ac{rpca}, which is a widely-used task in various fields ranging from background subtraction and anomaly detection in image and video processing~\cite{bouwmans2018applications}. \ac{rpca} serves as a representative setup for optimization problems that are $(i)$ computationally demanding and have motivated several unfolded, yet non-approximated, optimization strategies in prior work~\cite{cai2021learned,tan2023deep}; $(ii)$ formulated using surrogate mathematical objectives rather than the true task loss.
 In particular, conventional \ac{rpca} formulations rely on convex relaxations of the underlying objective~\cite{candes2011robust}, which may be misaligned with the ultimate performance metric of interest.
 This makes \ac{rpca} an especially suitable domain for examining the added value of our approach in scenarios where the learning objective deviates from the optimization one.